 To develop catch-up provision, including assessment of lost learning and targeted support.
 Staff will undertake an initial assessment of lost-learning within the first two weeks of the pupils returning to school in September 2020 to ensure an accurate baseline is in place for teaching and learning to continue.
-Staff are aware of the areas of learning which have been lost and therefore need complete re-teaching and those that have become 'rusty' and will be quickly reestablished in the children's knowledge, skills and understanding.
-EEF Strategies (Covid-19 Support Guide For Schools) recommends pupils progress is accelerated to 'catch-up' with missed learning by quality, good teaching, pupil assessment and feedback and specific targeted learning programmes.
+Staff are aware of the areas of learning which have been lost and therefore need complete re-teaching and those that have become 'rusty' and will be quickly reestablished in the children's knowledge, skills and EEF Strategies (Covid-19 Support Guide For Schools) recommends pupils progress is accelerated to 'catch-up' with missed learning by quality, good teaching, pupil assessment and feedback and specific targeted learning programmes.
 Baseline Assessment completed & Trackers Updated Curriculum's adapted to match learning needs of pupils at the current time.
-Pupil Premium Tracking Termly Pupil Progress meetings Data analysis Learning walks Observations Monitoring SIP Priority Suzanne Clough 11.9.
-21 December 2020 April 2021 July 2021 A range of targeted support to be implemented to support pupils - more information to be added following SLT discussion: English Bridging Units Possible EEF strategies (Covid-19 Support Guide For Schools) include: • Supporting great teaching (See 4ii) • Transition support • Pupil assessment and feedback • 1:1 & small group tuition • Extended school time • Intervention Programmes Pupil Premium Tracking Termly Pupil Progress meetings Data analysis Learning walks Observations Monitoring SIP Priority September 2020 November 2020 December 2020 April 2021 July 2021
+Pupil Premium Tracking Termly Pupil Progress meetings Data analysis Learning walks Observations Monitoring SIP Priority Suzanne Clough 11.9.21 December 2020 March 2021 July 2021 skills and understanding.
+A range of targeted support to be implemented to support pupils - more information to be added following SLT discussion: English Bridging Units Ten Town (Maths) Possible EEF strategies (Covid-19 Support Guide For Schools) include: • Supporting great teaching (See 4ii) • Transition support • Pupil assessment and feedback • 1:1 & small group tuition • Extended school time • Intervention Programmes • Supporting staff and parents Pupil Premium Tracking Termly Pupil Progress meetings Data analysis Learning walks Observations Monitoring SIP Priority September 2020 November 2020 January 2021 March 2021 April 2021 July 2021